Geraldine Hervey, Marchioness of Bristol: Death

-Lady Bristol died on 25 January 1927 in St George's Hospital on Hyde Park Corner after being knocked down by a motor car in Hyde Park, London, and was buried in the grounds of the family home, Ickworth House, two days later.
-She was crossing the street in front of two cars driving parallel toward her; she stepped quickly to avoid being hit by one car and was hit in the second lane by the other.
-The coroner ruled it was an accidental death but criticised the practise of cars passing each other while driving through intersections.
+Lady Bristol died on 25 January 1927 in St George's Hospital on Hyde Park Corner after being knocked down by a motorist in Hyde Park, London, and was buried in the grounds of the family home, Ickworth House, two days later.
+She was crossing the street in front of two motorists driving parallel toward her; she stepped quickly to avoid being hit by one driver and was hit in the second lane by the other.
+The coroner ruled it was an accidental death but criticised the practise of drivers passing each other while driving through intersections.